waku-org/specs/standards/core/sync.md

 **Libp2p Protocol identifier**: `/vac/waku/reconciliation/1.0.0`

+The protocol finds differences between 2 peers by comparing _fingerprints_ of _ranges_ of messages.
+When the _fingerprints_ are different, _ranges_ are splitted into smaller ones.
+This process repeats until _ranges_ include a small number of messages.
+At this point, messages are individually compared.

 #### Message Ids
-Message Ids MUST be composed of the timestamp and the hash of the Waku messages.
+Message _Ids_ MUST be composed of the timestamp and the hash of the Waku messages.

 The timestamp MUST be the time of creation and the hash MUST follow the
 [deterministic message hashing specification](https://rfc.vac.dev/waku/standards/core/14/message#deterministic-message-hashing)

-> This way the message Ids can always be totally ordered.
-Chronologically according to the timestamp and disambiguate based on the hash lexical order in cases where the timestamp is the same.
+> This way the message Ids can always be totally ordered, first chronologically according to the timestamp and then disambiguate based on the hash lexical order in cases where the timestamp is the same.

 #### Range Bounds
-A range MUST consists of 2 Id bounds, the first bound is inclusive the second bound exclusive.
+A _range_ MUST consists of 2 _Ids_, the first bound is inclusive the second bound exclusive.
 The first bound MUST be strictly smaller than the second one.

 #### Range Fingerprinting
-The fingerprint of a range MUST be the XOR operation applied to all the hashes of the messages included in that range.
+The _fingerprint_ of a range MUST be the XOR operation applied to the hash of all message _IDs_ included in that _range_.

 #### Range Type
-Every range MUST have one of the following types; skip, fingerprint or item set.
+Every _range_ MUST have one of the following types; _fingerprint_, _skip_ or _item set_.

+- _Fingerprint_ type contains a _fingerprint_.
-- Skip type is used to signal already processed ranges that MUST be ignored.
+- _Skip_ type contains nothing and is used to signal already processed _ranges_.
-- Fingerprint type signify that fingerprints MUST be compared when received.
-- Item set type contain multiple message Ids that MUST all be compared when received.
+- _Item set_ type contains message _Ids_ and a _resolved_ boolean.
-> Item sets are an optimization, stopping the recursion early can save network roundtrips.
+> _Item sets_ are an optimization, stopping the recursion early can save network roundtrips.

 #### Range Processing
-Ranges have to be processed differently according to their types.
+_Ranges_ have to be processed differently according to their types and sent back.

-- Skip ranges MUST be merged with other consecutive ones if possible.
+- _Skip_ ranges MUST be merged with other consecutive _skip ranges_.
-- Equal fingerprint ranges MUST become skip ranges.
+- **Equal** _fingerprint ranges_ MUST become _skip ranges_.
-- Unequal fingerprint ranges MUST be splitted into smaller ranges.
-The new type MAY be either fingerprint or item set.
+- **Unequal** _fingerprint ranges_ MUST be splitted into smaller ranges.
+The new type MAY be either _fingerprint_ or _item set_.
-- Unresolved item set ranges MUST be checked for differences and marked resolved.
+- **Unresolved** _item set_ ranges MUST be checked for differences and marked resolved.
-- Resolved item set ranges MUST be checked for differences and become skip ranges.
+- **Resolved** _item set_ ranges MUST be checked for differences and become skip ranges.

 ### Delta Encoding
-For efficient transmission of timestamps, hashes and ranges.
-Payloads are delta encoded as follow.
+Payloads MUST be delta encoded as follows for efficient transmission of _IDs_ and _ranges_.

-All ranges to be transmitted MUST be ordered and only upper bounds used.
+All _ranges_ to be transmitted MUST be ordered and only upper bounds used.
 > Inclusive lower bounds can be omitted because they are always the same as the exclusive upper bounds of the previous range or zero.

-To achieve this, it MAY be needed to add skip ranges.
+To achieve this, it MAY be needed to add _skip ranges_.
-> For example, a skip range can be added with an exclusive upper bound equal to the first range lower bound.
+> For example, a _skip range_ can be added with an exclusive upper bound equal to the first range lower bound.
-This way the receiving peer knows to ignore the range from zero to the start of the sync window.
+This way the receiving peer knows to ignore the range from zero to the start of the sync time window.

-Every timestamps after the first MUST be noted as the difference from the previous one.
+Every _ID_'s timestamps after the first MUST be noted as the difference from the previous one.
 If the timestamp is the same, zero MUST be used and the hash MUST be added.
 The added hash MUST be truncated up to and including the first differentiating byte.